 The value of not-for-profit CCRCs falls under three major umbrellas:

-Meaningful socialization helps residents connect with one another and build communal purpose and happiness.
-Not-for-profit CCRCs understand that just providing activities to keep residents entertained isn’t enough to make them happy.
-Residents have to be involved and engaged in life-long learning, volunteering and fulfilling endeavors in order to live a meaningful life.
+- A chance for meaningful social experiences: Meaningful socialization helps residents connect with one another and build communal purpose and happiness.
+Not-for-profit CCRCs understand that just providing activities to keep residents engaged isn’t enough to make them happy.
+Residents have to be involved and engaged in lifelong learning, volunteering, and fulfilling endeavors in order to live a meaningful life.

 Other misconceptions include the ideas that:

-- Life in a CCRC is lonely, boring and uneventful.
-In reality, there is a myriad of social activities and opportunities to make new friends.
+- Life in a CCRC is lonely, boring, and uneventful.
+In reality, there is a myriad of social activities and opportunities to make new friends and learn new things.

 - Living in a CCRC should be a last resort that only becomes a viable option once you become too sick to live on your own.
 If you wait too long to research your own CCRC, it could turn into a situation where the decision about where you live is made by someone other than you.
 Your future is your choice — don’t delay.